rust-lang/rfcs/text/0000-yield-safe.md

 [reference-level-explanation]: #reference-level-explanation

 New `YieldSafe` default auto trait needs to be implemented for all primitive types and follow the same propagation rules as other auto traits.
-Each control yield point would need to check if only `YeldSafe` objects are alive at that point.
+Each control yield point would need to check if only `YieldSafe` objects are alive at that point.
 Generic, `impl` and `dyn` types need also take yield safety into account, to avoid circumventing the system.

 One example usage would be a standard `MutexGuard` which is error-prone to use across `.await` points.
 We would need to